The Russell Kirk Paideia Prize

 2014

-Eva Brann is a member of the senior faculty at St. John’s College in Annapolis.
+Eva Brann was a member of the senior faculty at St. John’s College in Annapolis.
 She received her B.A. from Brooklyn College, her M.A. in Classics from Yale University, and her Ph.D. in Archaeology from Yale.
 In 2014, the CiRCE Institute awarded her the Russell Kirk Paideia Prize for a Lifetime of Cultivating Virtue.

 Dr. Stratford Caldecott